Guitars (Mike Oldfield album)

-Guitars is the 19th record album written and performed by British musician Mike Oldfield, released in 1999.
+Guitars is the 19th studio album written and performed by British musician Mike Oldfield, released in 1999.
 The concept of the album was to only perform it using guitar-like instruments.

 Background

 Oldfield plays all the music on the album, using only guitars of various types.
-The most remarkable usage is that of his Roland MIDI-equipped guitars, which he uses to trigger drum samples and produce string-like sounds.
-"Four Winds" is a four-part work, whose sections are musical portraits of the four compass points (North, South, East and West).
+This includes using Roland MIDI-equipped guitars to trigger drum samples and produce string-like sounds.
+"Four Winds" is a four-part work, whose sections are musical portraits of the four compass points (north, south, east and west).

 The Live Then & Now 1999 tour was in promotion of this album and Tubular Bells III.